 - ON-THE-GO: Includes optional velcro fasteners for your own attachment - Secures base of the bowl to just about any surface!
 The unique no-skid base, no-slopper, dripless combination make it the smart item for use in cars, RV's, boats, and any other outside, recreational / travel activity such as camping, patios & poolside.

-#8 – Flea & Tick Collar – traveling from place to place means different types of fleas and ticks.
+Flea & Tick Collar – traveling from place to place means different types of fleas and ticks.
 You want to make sure your furry friend is protected.
-And that you don’t have any hitch hikers that get brought back in your RV on your pet.
+And that you don’t have any hitchhikers that get brought back in your RV on your pet.

 Research Before You Travel

-#10 – Know before you go.
+Know before you go.
 Many national parks only allow dogs in the visitor center or parking lot areas but NOT on the trails.
-You can use the NPS app or website to check rules at national parks for dogs.
+You can use the NPS app or website to check the rules at national parks for dogs.
 State parks or other areas can have similar rules.
-There is a great website called Bring Fido that will help you find dog friendly locations.
+There is a great website called Bring Fido that will help you find dog-friendly locations.

 RV Life is Better With Pets!

-Make sure to check out our partners page for great deals for RVers.
+Be sure to check out our partner’s page for great deals for RVers.
 And then let us know your thoughts or tips on RV travel with pets in the comments!

 Share this Post